 Traditionally, manufacturers and suppliers have packed their furniture in plastic wrapping or boxes that are too big for what they have inside, filling the space around it with additional packing material such as bubble wrap.
-Today, technology is allowing them to change the way they work, creating packaging through systems such as Box on Demand, that fits the packaging around the furniture itself.
+Today, technology is allowing them to change the way they work, creating packaging through systems such as Ribble Right Size, that fits the packaging around the furniture itself.

 On the surface, this change may seem small.
 However, if you’re a furniture manufacturer or supplier, there are significant benefits to be had by getting the right size furniture packaging.

 No matter how lean a business runs, there’ll always be a product that needs storing.
 The more efficiently you store your furniture, the less space you’ll need and the less money you’ll spend on warehousing.
 When you use furniture packaging that isn’t the right size, it takes up more space than it needs to in your warehouse, costing you money.